 - May protect future damage to the knee cartilage

-- Surgery is not 100% effective -- some people don't improve
+- Surgery is not 100% effective -- some people don't fully recover

-- Many activities can be accomplished without an ACL
+- Many activities can be performed without a normal ACL

 - Most people expecting to return to high-level athletic activities in sports such as soccer or basketball

-- Individuals who experience recurrent episodes of knee instability due to anterior cruciate ligament deficiency
+- Individuals who experience recurrent episodes of knee instability due to ACL insufficiency

 - Patients who do not want to attempt conservative therapy